BuildOnViction/docs/docs/whitepaper.md

     list of block verifiers for the next epoch of $V_i$, and
     $\theta_i \in \{-1, 0, 1\}$ is used for increasing the
     unpredictability of the random numbers.
 Second, each masternode
-    $V_i$ has to encrypt the array $Recommend_i$ using a secret key, say
+    $V_i$ has to encrypt the array $Recommend_i$ using a secret key $SK_i$, say
-    $Secret_i = Encrypt (Recommend_i)$.
+    $Secret_i = Encrypt (Recommend_i, SK_i)$.
 Next, each masternode forms a
-    "*lock*” message that contains encrypted shares $Secret_i$; signs this message with its blockchain’s private key, specifies the epoch’s number and attaches its public key.
-In this case, every masternode can check who created this *lock* message and which epoch it relates to.
-Then, each node $V_i$ sends this *lock* message to a **Smart contract** stored in a block of the blockchain, so eventually each masternode collects and knows the *lock*s from all other masternodes.
+    "*lock*” message that contains encrypted secret array $Secret_i$; signs off this message with its blockchain’s private key through the Elliptic Curve Digital Signature Algorithm (ECDSA) scheme currently used in Ethereum and Bitcoin along with the corresponding epoch index and its public key generated from its private key.
+By doing this, every masternode can check who created this *lock* message through ECDSA verification scheme and which epoch it relates to.
+Then, each node $V_i$ sends their *lock* message with its signature and public key to a **Smart contract** stored in the blockchain, so that eventually each masternode collects and knows the *lock*s from all other masternodes.

--   **Step 2: Discovery and Recovery Phase:** The discovery phase is where a masternode sends an ”*unlock*” message, or special value for other masternodes to open its *lock*.
-A *lock* is like a black box (with a secret value $Secret_i$ encrypted of $Recommend_i$ in it), and the act of opening involves a key that reveals the box to retrieve the value of $Recommend_i$.
-Eventually, a masternode has both *lock*s and *unlock*s of others.
-If some elector is an adversary and can publish its *lock* but not publish its *unlock*, in this case, other masternodes can ignore the adversary’s *lock* and set all its random values be $1$ as default.
-The idea is simple: a masternode can keep working successfully even if some masternodes are adversaries.
+-   **Step 2: Discovery and Recovery Phase:** The recovery phase is for every node to reveal its previous lock message so that other nodes can get to know the secret array it has sent before.
+A masternode only starts revealing its lock message if all masternodes have sent their lock messages to the smart contract or a certain timeout event occurs.
+Each masternode then opens its lock message by sending an ”*unlock*” message to the smart contract for other masternodes to open the corresponding lock.
+Imagine a commitment-like scheme in this case where a lock message is a commitment message locking its contained recommendation array $Recommend_i$ (so that no one can open or guess the contained array), and the unlock message gives the key for other masternodes to decrypt the box and retrieve the values of $Recommend_i$.
+Eventually, a masternode has both locks and unlocks of others.
+If some elector is an adversary which might publish its lock but not intend to send the corresponding unlock, other masternodes can ignore the adversary’s lock and set all its random values be *1* as default.
+The idea is simple: the network can keep working successfully even if some masternodes are adversaries.

 -   **Step 3: Assembled Matrix and Computation Phase:** At the point of the slot $n^{th}$ of the epoch $e$, the secret arrays $Secret_I$ in